-Nagurney et al, to appear in Transportation Research E
+Nagurney et al, Transportation Research E (2007)

 In 1952, Copeland wondered whether money flows like water or electricity.

 The Transportation Network Equilibrium Reformulation of the Financial Network Equilibrium Model with Intermediation

 We have shown that money as well as electricity flow like transportation and have answered questions posed fifty years ago by Copeland and Beckmann, McGuire, and Winsten!